Timevibes/Alarm-Jean-Renault/README.md

-# Alarm-Jean-Renault
+# Alarm-Jean-Reno
-code written for the Alarm button in Jean Renault, the microcontroller is a Attiny-85
+code written for the Alarm button in Jean Reno, the microcontroller is a Attiny-85